dallincoons/laravel-bareback/README.md

 ### Why would I want to run tests without the framework?

-Running tests without loading the Laravel framework is much faster, typically anywhere from 50% to 70% faster.
+Running tests without loading the Laravel framework is much faster, typically anywhere from 50% to 70%.

 It's often a good idea to try and implement core business logic with as little dependencies as possible.
 However, creating a whole application with no framework dependencies isn't practical or pragmatic.
 This package allows you to switch off the framework